parminder1050/Plant_species_identification/README.md

-# Mediterranean Plant Species Identification
+# Mediterranean Plant Species Identification (Under preparation)
-### Title: Artificial vision models for the identification of Mediterranean flora: an analysis in four ecosystems

 This repository contains the implementation steps for our experimental study on plant species identification.
 Our study quantitatively evaluates the performance of six popular object detection models on our dataset collected in the wild, comprising various plant species from four habitats: screes, dunes, grasslands, and forests.
 The dataset employed in this work includes the data collected by human operators and the quadrupedal robot ANYmal C. The pre-trained (on COCO dataset) object detection models have been chosen for experiments, and they are fine-tuned on our dataset.
 These models incorporate two one-stage (**RetinaNet** and **YOLOv8n**), two two-stage (**Faster RCNN** and **Cascade RCNN**), and two transformer-based detectors (**DETR** and **Deformable DETR**).
 We have performed the experiments on the four habitat datasets by applying class balancing and hyperparameter tuning.